 - appropriate shoes

-- a jacket or long sleeved shirt for cool nights + cave exploring
+- a jacket or long sleeve shirt for cool nights + cave exploring

 - a hat or head covering

-- if you are traveling to Craters in winter, you also need winter gear because snow
+- if you are traveling to Craters in winter, you’ll also need winter gear because of snow

 Where Should I Go After Craters of the Moon?

 Due to the isolation of the Craters of the Moon, there isn’t much to do in the immediate area but there are a few park sites within a couple of hours.
 When I plan another trip to the area, I’ll visit Hagerman Fossil Beds and City of Rocks National Reserve.
 These are two of closest park units.
 Also.
 Shoshone Falls in Idaho Falls, would be a good add-on to a southern Idaho road trip.

 If you are headed east, then Grand Teton National Park in Wyoming is only about three hours away.
 I would not want to do that drive late in the day or night because of wildlife and the Teton Pass but it’s a heck of a beautiful drive.
 Leave Craters of the Moon in the morning, and be in Jackson in time for lunch, with time to explore some for the rest of day.